yixindu1573/Recursive-Image-Dehazing-via-Perceptually-Optimized-Generative-Adversarial-Network-POGAN/README.md

       booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops}, year={2019}
     }

+If you have any question, please contact yixindu1573@gmail.com

 We acknowledge and thank the author of SRGAN for sharing their source code:
     https://github.com/tensorlayer/srgan